Bengals top Chiefs 27-24 in OT to clinch Super Bowl trip

 The Bengals (13-7) will play the winner of the NFC championship between San Francisco and the Los Angeles Rams in the Super Bowl in Los Angeles on Feb.
 13. Cincinnati lost to the 49ers in both of its previous trips to the Super Bowl.

+“When you’re up 21-3 at any point in the game, you can’t lose it,” Mahomes said.
+“I put that on myself.”

-Mahomes and the Chiefs (14-6) will be left to lament blowing a chance at a third straight Super Bowl appearance.
-They had a chance at a winning touchdown in the closing seconds of regulation, but sacks by Sam Hubbard on consecutive plays forced Kansas City to settle for the tying field goal.
+The Chiefs had a chance at a winning touchdown in the closing seconds of regulation, but sacks by Sam Hubbard on consecutive plays forced Kansas City to settle for the tying field goal.

+“We’re going to the Super Bowl,” Hubbard said.
+“It sounds crazy to say that.”

 The Chiefs got a touchdown on their first three possessions, with Mahomes finding Mecole Hardman for a 3-yard score that made it 21-3 — and had this one looking very much like a rout.
 Mahomes joined Tom Brady (2014), Joe Flacco (2012) and Aaron Rodgers (2010) as the only players with three games with three or more TD passes in a single postseason.